-Exports are vital in global trade as they contribute to economic growth, increase competitiveness and push businesses beyond national borders.
-This is crucial for a country like India which has a big presence in the global market.
+Exports are vital in global trade, as they contribute to economic growth, increase competitiveness, and push businesses beyond national borders.
+This is crucial for a country like India, which has a big presence in the global market.
 It not only opens up avenues for large industrial sectors but also benefits MSMEs by connecting them with international markets.

 Understanding Exports

-What is Export?
+What is export?

 Types of Exports